mdn/yari/testing/README.md

 content.
 Alternatively, you can run `./testing/scripts/functional-test.sh` which takes care of all of these things.

+## Conditional testing in CI

+In GitHub Actions, instead of trying to optimize certain tests, just skip them if none of the files that affect the tests have changed.

+One such example is the tests for the `kumascript` source code plus macros.
+Use this technique heartly to speed up the continous integration.

 ## Caveats

 - At the moment it might not work on Windows.
 It should.
 At least the "Local